ewolff/user-registration/README.md

 - The subdir `log-analysis` contains a setup to run the application and analyze the log information using Logstash.
 The information is then stored in Elasticsearch and can be analyzed using Kibana.
+ - The subdir `chef` contains a sample for a Chef setup - it is not using the demo app, though.

 Please note that you need to execute the Maven build before you can run these additional projects.
 You will find more information about